deatrich/linux-home-server/appendix.md

 // edit the configuration file for the backups
 $ sudo nano /etc/system-backup.conf

-// create the cronjob and ask cron to list what that job is:
+// create and edit the cronjob -- this example would run at 01:00 hrs
 $ EDITOR=/bin/nano sudo crontab -e

+// ( On Ubuntu 'crontab' puts cron-job files in /var/spool/cron/crontabs/ )
+// Ask 'crontab' to list what that job is.
 $ sudo crontab -l | tail -3

-0 1 * * * /root/bin/system-backup.sh -Y
+0 1 * * * /root/bin/system-backup.sh -Y -X

 // Run the script in debug mode from the command line to make sure
 // that everything is correctly configured:
-$ sudo /root/bin/system-backup.sh -D -Y
+$ sudo /root/bin/system-backup.sh -D -Y -X
 ~~~~

 If you have inserted a USB drive, then make a folder at the root of the